RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 To better understand how the different styles and granularities used by requirements engineers in eliciting requirements from the input conversation impacted the performance of \textsc{RECOVER}, we conducted an additional analysis, which involved comparing the output of our approach against the individual lists of requirements provided by each engineer before the application of the Delphi method.

 When comparing \textsc{RECOVER} with Expert 1, the approach demonstrated high ROUGE (48.18\%) and METEOR (39.92\%) scores, indicating strong content similarity and alignment with Expert \#1's elicited requirements.
 This suggests that \textsc{RECOVER} was particularly effective in capturing the breadth of content identified by Expert \#1 and maintaining a close semantic relationship with the expert's phrasing.
 The comparison with Expert \#2 yielded exceptionally high BLEU (92.34\%) and METEOR (40.22\%) scores, suggesting that \textsc{RECOVER} closely mirrored the precision and recall of Expert \#2's requirements.
 These scores indicate that \textsc{RECOVER} was able to reproduce Expert \#2's requirements with minimal deviation in wording and content, reflecting a high degree of accuracy and detail in the requirements generated by the tool.
 However, the results were different when compared to Expert \#3. \textsc{RECOVER} displayed lower scores across all metrics, suggesting less similarity and alignment with Expert \#3's elicited requirements.
 This discrepancy may be attributed to differences in the granularity and style used by Expert \#3, which \textsc{RECOVER} might not have captured as effectively as it did with the other experts.
 These observations suggest that the overall performance of our approach is not necessarily influenced by the number of requirements to be elicited.
 If the number were the determining factor, we would have expected to see significant differences in the comparison with Expert \#1, who provided the largest number of requirements (104).
 However, the major differences in performance were observed when comparing \textsc{RECOVER} with Expert \#3, who provided the fewest requirements (17).
-This suggests that the level of granularity, with Expert \#3 adopting a more abstract and concise approach, may have influenced the overall similarity, as \textsc{RECOVER} may have struggled to fully capture the broader, less detailed requirements.
-As a consequence, further refinements could focus on enhancing the approach's ability to adapt to the specific style and level of detail employed by each requirements engineer, ensuring that \textsc{RECOVER} effectively supports varying methodologies and granularity in requirements elicitation.
+This suggests that the level of granularity, with Expert \#3 adopting a more abstract and concise approach, may have influenced the overall similarity, as \textsc{RECOVER} may have struggled to fully capture the broader, less detailed requirements. \revised{These findings reinforce the inherent subjectivity in requirements elicitation, where differences in interpretation, assumptions, and granularity naturally lead to variation among experts.} \revised{To further investigate this phenomenon, we performed a manual analysis of the lists of requirements generated by \textsc{RECOVER} and by the three experts, where we found cases in which also the experts elicited different and contrasting requirements for the same aspect of the system.
+For instance, concerning the management of teams' budgets, Expert \#3 thought that the system should guarantee access to budget data to both administrative and managerial people from within the teams, while Expert \#2 only considered implementing a budgeting portal for "teams" in general.
+However, Expert \#1 elicited different requirements, in which he wrote that the system should allow the IFA administration---the owners of the system---to manage budget data. \textsc{RECOVER}, in contrast, elicited requirements that indicated that both the teams and the IFA administration should be allowed to manage the budget.
+Rather than reflecting a flaw in \textsc{RECOVER}, these differences highlight the challenge of defining a single ground truth in requirements extraction.} As a consequence, further refinements could focus on enhancing the approach's ability to adapt to the specific style and level of detail employed by each requirements engineer, ensuring that \textsc{RECOVER} effectively supports varying methodologies and granularity in requirements elicitation.